Nifer03/active-directory-detection-response-lab/README.md

 **Data Flow:**

-1. AD generates authentication logs.
+Test user performs a login (normal or suspicious)

+Domain Controller logs authentication activity (Event ID 4624)

-2. Logs are forwarded to Splunk SIEM.
+Logs are forwarded to Splunk via Universal Forwarder

-3. Splunk runs a scheduled search to detect suspicious logins.

-4. Splunk triggers a webhook alert to Shuffle SOAR.

-5. Shuffle SOAR executes the playbook — disables user if approved and notifies the SOC.
+Splunk detects suspicious logins using an SPL rule

+Detection triggers Shuffle SOAR via webhook

+Shuffle sends an analyst notification to Slack and email

+Analyst reviews and approves or denies containment

+If approved, Shuffle disables the user account in Active Directory

 **Note:** The IP addresses are placeholders.